swhitty/SwiftDraw/README.md

     .scaledToFit()
 ```

+`SVGView` works just like `Image`:

-- Use `.scaledToFit()` to scale proportionally so the SVG fits inside its container.
+- `.scaledToFit()` to scale proportionally so the SVG fits inside its container.
-- Use `.scaledToFill()` to fill the entire container, cropping if necessary.
+- `.scaledToFill()` to fill the entire container, cropping if necessary.
-- Use `.resizable(resizingMode: .tile)` to repeat the SVG as tiles across the available space.
+- `.resizable(resizingMode: .tile)` to repeat the SVG as tiles across the available space.

 When loading by name, `SVGView` maintains an internal cache for efficient repeated lookups.
 For more predictable performance (avoiding cache lookups or parsing), you can pass in an already-constructed `SVG` instance: